 Eva Peron’s story is about the young Eva Duarte who moves to Buenos Aires with Magaldi, a tango singer she is in love with.
 She quickly changes lovers, each of whom helps her move up the ladder of success.
 She meets Peron at the charity for earthquake victims and moves in with him.
 Her struggle to rally people in support of Peron when he is arrested makes her hold sway over public imagination.
 Once in power, she somehow changes and becomes way different from the very people she claims to represent.
 Her critics are dubiously silenced, she is accused of money laundering and keeping her people poor.
 Cancer, however, cuts short her Vice-Presidential ambitions and her life.

 The main characters in the musical are Eva Peron, the female protagonist, and Juan Peron her husband, military general and President of Argentina.
 Then there is Che – the narrator.

-Tim Rice originally planned to tell Eva’s story from her hairdresser’s point of view; but realized that Che Guevara, left-leaning critic of the government, also an Argentinian, lived around Eva’s time.
-Hence, he decided to have a character who looks and dresses like Che Guevara, but is actually the voice of the people and has lived the poor life of the peasants.
+Tim Rice originally planned to tell Eva’s story from her hairdresser’s point of view; but realized that Che Guevara, a left-leaning critic of the government, also an Argentinian, lived around Eva’s time.
+Hence, he decided to have a character who looks and dresses like Che Guevara but is actually the voice of the people and has lived the poor life of the peasants.
 Che plays the narrator, devil’s advocate and a severe critic of Eva.
 While Che questions her character and actions and lists out her misdeeds, it is Eva who defends her actions with much aplomb, making it a very interesting watch.

 Words from the reviewer